AndreasHeine/opcua-tutorial/client/README.md

-The Server used in the Clients section is the "OPC UA C++ Demo Server V1.7.4"
+The Server used in the Clients section is the "OPC UA C++ Demo Server V1.7.4 (Windows)" (https://www.unified-automation.com/de/downloads/opc-ua-servers.html)
 URL: "opc.tcp://127.0.0.1:48010"

 Best Practices: